debug45/PermissionWizard/README.md

 ## Known Issues

+- Local Network and Location permissions cannot be requested using async/await
 - Bluetooth permission always returns `.granted` on simulators
 - Local Network permission does not work on simulators
 - Music permission does not work on simulators with iOS 12